 Vote by Mail Information

-You may designate in writing a member of your immediate family to pick up a ballot for you, no earlier than four days before an election by providing required information.
+You may designate in writing a member of your immediate family to pick up a ballot for you, no earlier than nine days before an election by providing required information.
 The designee for pick-up must provide identification.
 You can also have someone else return your ballot.
 Candidates may not pick up or return ballots for anyone except members of his/her immediate family.

 Vote-by-Mail ballots must be returned to either one of our two offices by 7 p.m.
 Central Time on election day in order to be counted.
 However, if you are overseas and voting in a presidential primary or general election, your ballot must be dated or postmarked by the date of the election, and we must receive it within 10 days of the election for it to be counted.